ElviraMingazova/rand-IS/README.md

 # rand-IS

-Random Model 0 dataset generation:
+Random dataset generation:

-clone the repository to your home directory
+* clone the repository to your home directory

+* all the instructions are under doc/HowTo.md